 Submissions are accepted beginning in January each year.
-Submissions will open January 19, 2021, and the deadline for nominating books published in 2020 is April 19, 2021.
+Submissions for the 2022 awards cycle will open in January 2022.

 How to Submit:

-1. Complete the entry form online (will open January 19).
+1. Complete the entry form online (submissions will open January 2022).

 2. Send hard copies of the book(s) submitted to the judges requesting them.
 Upon completion of the submission, publishers will receive instructions for mailing print copies of submitted titles to those judges who request them.
-The postmark deadline for mailing hard copies is April 19, 2021.
 Please do not send hard copies of the book to ALTA directly.
 Books sent to ALTA will not be considered submitted for the award.